Grrtzm/MicrobitV2-HHS/README.md

 # MicrobitV2-HHS Arduino Library
-Microbit Version 2 library for first year 'Haagse Hogeschool' (HHS) HBO-ICT aka 'The Hague University of Applied Sciences' (THUAS) and for everyone else who can use it.
+Microbit Version 2 library for everyone who can use it adding Radio and pwm support (Tone and Servo).

 It was built around the [NRF52_Radio_library by aiunderstand](https://github.com/aiunderstand/NRF52_Radio_library).
 Later on, 'Pulse Width Modulation' (pwm) support was added.
 This is based on "wiring_analog_nRF52.c" [from Sandeep Mistry's repository](https://github.com/sandeepmistry/arduino-nRF5).
 His library has a fixed pwm frequency.
 This library can generate every pwm pulse width and frequency you might need. it also contains wrappers for Tone and Servo libraries which both use pwm.

-It was tested on Microbits V2.00 containing nRF52833; the aiunderstand NRF52 library didn't work.
+It was tested on Microbits V2.00 containing nRF52833; the aiunderstand NRF52 Radio library didn't work.
 I hardcoded the 52833 includes in the files for it to compile.

 I included some fun examples:
 - Motion sensor plotter demo.